-Commentary: Pertinent information about the duties and responsibilities of each position may be provided through group and/or individual interviews, supervisory interviews, direct observation, and questionnaires.
-The job-related skills, knowledge, abilities, and behavior may be derived through a critical analysis of the various tasks that constitute each job.
+Commentary: Pertinent information about the duties and responsibilities of each position may be obtained through group and/or individual employee interviews, supervisory interviews, direct observation, and questionnaires.
+The skills, knowledge, abilities, and behavior required to perform a job may be derived through a critical analysis of the various tasks that constitute each job.
 These characteristics should have a logical relationship to one or more job tasks or duties.
-Expert opinion and tested experience should be used to categorize and establish priorities for: (1) the relative importance of the tasks; (2) the minimum level of proficiency necessary in the job-related skills, knowledge, abilities, and behavior; (3) the means of which these characteristics may be acquired; (4) minimum qualifications; and (5) methods of measuring or testing for these characteristics.

-21.1.3 The written job analysis required by standard 21.1.2 includes, at a minimum:
+Expert opinion and tested experience should be used to categorize and establish priorities regarding (1) the relative importance of the tasks; (2) the minimum level of proficiency necessary in the job-related skills, knowledge, abilities, and behavior; (3) the means by which these characteristics may be acquired; (4) minimum qualifications; and (5) methods of measuring or testing for these characteristics.
+(M M M M M) 21.1.3 The written job task analysis required by standard 21.1.2 includes, at a minimum:

-- duties, responsibilities, and tasks of each position; - · frequency with which each task is performed; and - minimum level of proficiency necessary in the jobrelated skills, knowledge, abilities, and behaviors.

-Commentary: A variety of valid and useful methods is available for conducting a job analysis, and no one method is necessarily better than another.
-Those responsible for the job analysis may use whatever techniques are the most economical and efficient for analyzing and presenting the basic information required.
-(M M M M M M)
+- duties, responsibilities, and tasks of each position; - frequency with which each task is performed; and - minimum level of proficiency necessary in the job-related skills, knowledge, abilities, and behaviors.
+Commentary: A variety of valid and useful methods is available for conducting a job task analysis, and no one method is necessarily better than another.
+Those responsible for the job task analysis may use whatever techniques are the most economical and efficient for analyzing and presenting the basic information required.
+(M M M M M M) 21.2 Classification 21.2.1 The agency has a written classification plan that includes:

-21.2 Classification

-- 21.2.1 The agency has a written classification plan that includes: - grouping of every position into classes, based upon similarities in duties, responsibilities, and qualification requirements; - existence of job specifications for every position within a class; - provisions for relating compensation to job classifications; and - provisions for reclassification.
+- grouping of every job into classes, based upon similarities in duties, responsibilities, and qualification requirements; - existence of class specifications for every job within a class; - provisions for relating compensation to classes; and - provisions for reclassification.